jRimbault/yadf/README.md

 | [fddf][3]       |   1.7.0 |              5.047 |             27.718 |
 | [rmlint][4]     |   2.9.0 |             14.143 |             60.722 |
 | [dupe-krill][5] |   1.4.4 |              8.072 |            112.815 |

+`fdupes` is excluded from this benchmark because it's _really_ slow.

 The script used to benchmark can be read [here](./bench.sh).